ballerina-platform/ballerina-release/release-notes/swan-lake-alpha4-release-note.md

 #### New Features

+##### Debugging Support for Dependencies
-- Added debugging support for package dependency sources.
-With this feature, now you can step-in and debug the sources related to the following dependency package types, that are used within your ballerina program.
+With this feature, you can now step-in and debug the sources of the following dependencies used within your Ballerina program.
-  - language library sources
+- language libraries
-  - standard library sources
+- standard libraries
-  - imported modules from the central
+- modules imported from Ballerina Central

 #### Improvements